WildGums/WildGums.OpenSource/src/orc.controls/connectionstringbuilder.md

 AccentColorBrush|Gets or sets accent color.
 ConnectionState|Gets or sets the state of connection (`not tested`, `invalid` or `valid`).
 ConnectionString|Gets or sets connection string.
-IsInEditMode|Gets or set whether is connection string properties dialog is visible.
+IsInEditMode|Gets or set whether connection string properties dialog is visible.

 ## How to use